Fill Your Own Capsules

 For lack of a better name, I am calling this capsule filler the Plexiglass Filler because of the material it is made of.
 This filling machine is available on Amazon, eBay, and I also saw it on AliExpress.
 It’s constructed of Plexiglass sheets and manufactured in China.
 It’s available under a few different brand names, the one I purchased was a Dailyloop.
 I’ve also seen it branded as Keenso, Nukraft, and Yuuu.
 It can be found in 100-hole and 187-hole and for capsule sizes 2, 1, 0, 00, and ooo.

 The instructions that are included are fairly clear, with small photographs to guide you.
 I actually needed a magnifying glass to see them clearly.
 If you follow their instructions to the letter, you may run into some problems.
 That’s why I’m breaking it down, step by step, and showing you how to improve your technique for this specific machine.
-If you follow my recommendations, the capsule filling process will go faster and with much less mess.
+If you follow my recommendations, the capsule-filling process will go faster and with much less mess.

 Familiarize Yourself With the Parts